Xion/authomato/README.md

 (token & secret delimited by whitespace).
 Returns HTTP status 100 (Continue) if `wait=true` wasn't provided and access token is not yet available.

+## Known issues

+* Stale session data is never purged, so they can accummulate for a significant memory load after few million authentication sessions.